 1. Cut pieces of stem about 20 – 30cm long (remove flowers, if there are any)

 3. Re-cut the bottom of the rose cutting, just below a node (the swelling on the stem, where the leaves emerge)

 4. Remove the thorns on the bottom half of the rose

 5. Dip the end of the rose cutting into a rooting hormone gel (or use honey if you don’t have any hormone gel)

 6. Plant rose cuttings into a pot filled with propagating sand.
+(Alternatively, you can try growing rose cuttings in a potato).
 Poke a hole in the sand first, so you don’t rub off the hormone gel, and then carefully firm the sand around the stem.
 Water gently.
-You can plant about 4 cuttings in a 200mm pot
+You can plant about 4 cuttings in a 200mm pot.

 7. Place the pot in a protected spot, with filtered light, and water sparingly.
 By late spring, the cuttings should be producing leaf shoots and roots and are ready to be planted in a sunny spot with well-draining soil.